Finding the time to train

 2. Manage my expectations.

-Before I had children, I would rarely bother going out for just an hour.
+Before I had children I would rarely bother going out on the bike for just an hour.
 Maybe midweek I would, but weekends were for long rides.
 I can’t do that anymore.
-But what’s wrong with cycling for just an hour, if that is all you have.
+But what’s wrong with cycling for just an hour, if that is all you have?
 I would love to do more long rides.
 I would love to do more coffee stop rides.
 But more than I want those things, I just want to ride.
 An hour is all I have and I would rather use it than waste it and moan that I can’t do more.

 I ride for transport and I ride to train.
 My training aims vary.
 At the moment I am gearing myself up for time trialling.
 But essentially the aim is always to ride better, faster, stronger.
 So, if I am riding for training, I always need to be pushing myself.
 Personally, I think an hour pushing myself is greater value than 4 hours cruising along (don’t get me wrong, I love cruising along, but time is limited).

 This is part of the reason that I switch to the turbo around this time of year.
 With limited light, low sunshine, icy roads and wet leaves everywhere I find I have to ride quite cautiously on the road which doesn’t really allow me to push myself.
 The turbo gives me a well used hour on the bike.

 Riding for transport is a fantastic thing.
 I have said it many times…I love my cargo bike.
 It allows me to burn calories and be active throughout the day which gives me the base fitness that enables me to push myself in training.